This British-Norwegian rider has had majorsuccess in England and abroad, and is one of the leading jockeys on the world stage.

 By June, a Frankel colt called Hurricane Lane had swept into the sport and Buick steered the relentless galloper to a neck win from Lone Eagle in the Irish Derby at the Curragh.

-William Buick's partner is Jane Duncan, and they have a son called Thomas.
+William Buick's married his partner Jane Duncan in 2021, and they have a son called Thomas.

 William Buick's net worth is reported to be £2.8million.